 A fact-checking analysis of 18 commonly repeated claims about GraphQL vs REST, traced back to primary sources including peer-reviewed studies, official documentation, and security reports.
-Key findings: GraphQL was not built for microservices (Facebook ran a PHP monolith); the N+1 problem exists in both REST and GraphQL but at
+Key findings: GraphQL was not built for microservices (Facebook ran a PHP monolith); the N+1 problem exists in both REST and GraphQL but at different layers; GraphQL's HTTP caching limitation is real but addressable via persisted queries; performance benchmarks show mixed results depending on workload; and only 3 of 18 claims held up fully under scrutiny.
+The author, who runs a GraphQL infrastructure company, concludes that REST and GraphQL solve different problems and often coexist, with GraphQL Federation emerging as a composition standard for multi-team API architectures.

 Table of contents

-DisclaimerSummaryThe Origin Story: How Facebook Actually Built GraphQLThe GraphQL N+1 Problem: Does REST Have It Too?GraphQL vs REST Performance: What Benchmarks Actually ShowGraphQL Caching vs REST Caching: The Real TradeoffsIs GraphQL Less Secure Than REST?HTTP Behavior and Error HandlingAdoption and ToolingPart II: What the Evidence MeansWhere REST Genuinely WinsWhere GraphQL Genuinely WinsGraphQL Federation Changes the Question EntirelyAI Agents Need Structured, Self-Describing APIsThe Right Question Is Not Which One WinsFrequently Asked Questions (FAQ)1 Comment
+DisclaimerSummaryThe Origin Story: How Facebook Actually Built GraphQLThe GraphQL N+1 Problem: Does REST Have It Too?GraphQL vs REST Performance: What Benchmarks Actually ShowGraphQL Caching vs REST Caching: The Real TradeoffsIs GraphQL Less Secure Than REST?HTTP Behavior and Error HandlingAdoption and ToolingPart II: What the Evidence MeansWhere REST Genuinely WinsWhere GraphQL Genuinely WinsGraphQL Federation Changes the Question EntirelyAI Agents Need Structured, Self-Describing APIsThe Right Question Is Not Which One WinsFrequently Asked Questions (FAQ)

 Sort: